 Ports North has a range of strategic land holdings, including approximately 207 hectares of freehold and 807 hectares of leasehold Strategic Port Land and properties across its ports.

-The shareholding Ministers are the Honourable Curtis Pitt, Treasurer, Minister for Employment and Industrial Relations and Minister for Aboriginal and Torres Strait Islander Partnerships; and the Honourable Mark Bailey, Minister for Main Roads, Road Safety and Ports, and Minister for Energy and Water Supply.
+The shareholding Ministers are the Honourable Jackie Trad, Deputy Premier, Minister for Transport and Minister for Infrastructure and Planning; and the Honourable Mark Bailey, Minister for Main Roads, Road Safety and Ports and Minister for Energy, Biofuels and Water Supply.

 To be a successful, sustainable port operator and a valued contributor to regional economic growth.